Using RNs to Transform Primary Care

 Teams now consist of a practitioner (1.0 FTEs or full-time equivalents); RN (1.2 FTEs); medical assistant (1.75 FTE) who “manages the office experience for patients and providers alike”; behavioral health worker (1.0 FTE), and “care team representative” or front office staff (1.75 FTE) who also are trained in customer service and motivational interviewing; and community health workers (.33 FTE) who can be in the office, the community, or patients’ homes.
 But the patient, not the practitioner, is at the center of this team.

 Each team has a consistent panel of patients whom it builds trusting relationships over time.
-All team members have a high degree of autonomy and independence and can refer patients to each other—not just to the practitioner.
-The relationships among team members fosters trust in their respective capabilities and shared “knowing” about the patients.
+All team members have a high degree of autonomy and independence and can refer patients to each other — not just to the practitioner.
+The relationships among team members foster trust in their respective capabilities and shared “knowing” about the patients.

 A significant change in the team composition and roles has been the RNs.
 “They do the messy stuff,” as one nurse told us.
 “They can do everything, but shouldn’t.”
 For example, the RN can do all triage, but the front office staff manages the non-clinical triage, freeing the RN to do patient teach and counseling, coaching on chronic illness management, and complex care management, as well as the clinical triage.
 The RNs make home visits as needed, “moving primary care outside the four walls,” including addressing some of the social determinants of health that compromise their patients’ health